darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/2-create-dashboard/README.md

 ---

-This CloudFormation template will launch a CloudFormation stack that will create a CloudWatch Dashboard to visually display the following file system metrics:
+This CloudFormation template will launch a CloudFormation stack that will create a CloudWatch dashboard to visually display the following file system metrics:

 | Widget | Metric Name | Metric Math Express |
 | :--- | :--- | :--- |